 As I read through the Gospel accounts, especially the Gospel of Mark, I like to make a habit of pretending that I am reading the story for the very first time, with no prior knowledge of the events taking place.
 This reading paradigm helps us place ourselves in the shoes of Mark’s first century audience, who may have known nothing about Jesus.
-Mark’s target audience was almost certainly Roman, and Mark wastes no time in taking them directly to the point.
-In fact, Mark’s opening line would have struck a familiar note to his Roman audience.
+Mark’s target audience was almost certainly Roman, and Mark wastes no time in taking his readers directly to the point.
+In fact, Mark’s opening line would have struck a familiar note to his audience.
 Prior to Christianity, the word for “gospel” (euaggelion) was already used among the Romans in connection with emperor worship – particularly with the emperors’ birthdays and other memorial festivities.
-For example, a calendar inscription from about 9 B.C. found in Mediterranean region proclaims of Augustus Caesar: “the birthday of the god Augustus was the beginning of the good tidings [euaggelion] for the world…”* Notice the striking similarities?
+For example, a calendar inscription from about 9 B.C. proclaims of Augustus Caesar: “the birthday of the god Augustus was the beginning of the good tidings [euaggelion] for the world…”* Notice the striking similarities with Mark’s opening line?
 Mark wants us to see that it is, in fact, the good news about Jesus Christ that will truly change the course of history.

 4 John came baptizing in the wilderness and preaching a baptism of repentance for the remission of sins.
 5 Then all the land of Judea, and those from Jerusalem, went out to him and were all baptized by him in the Jordan River, confessing their sins.

 6 Now John was clothed with camel’s hair and with a leather belt around his waist, and he ate locusts and wild honey.
 7 And he preached, saying, “There comes One after me who is mightier than I, whose sandal strap I am not worthy to stoop down and loose.
 8 I indeed baptized you with water, but He will baptize you with the Holy Spirit.”
 (Mark 1:4-8, NKJV)